Adrian0207/Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4/README.md

 -Images and Media: Objectives and Outcomes
-    +Use images and media and include them in your website +Support responsive images and media using responsive Bootstrap classes for images and media +Use thumbnails and media components using Bootstrap classes
+    +Use images and media and include them in your website

+    +Support responsive images and media using responsive Bootstrap classes for images and media

+    +Use thumbnails and media components using Bootstrap classes

 -Alerting Users: Objectives and Outcomes
-    +Include labels and badges in your web page +Create, style and include alerts in your web page +Appreciate the use of progress bars and controlling the state of the progress bars.
+    +Include labels and badges in your web page

+    +Create, style and include alerts in your web page

+    +Appreciate the use of progress bars and controlling the state of the progress bars.
+### Week 3:
+-In this module, we will be learning about Bootstrap's JavaScript components.
+These components have two parts, the CSS classes, and the JavaScript support

+    +Understand the various Bootstrap components that require JavaScript support in order to function

+    +Use the data-* attributes that Bootstrap's JS API provides for you to control the JS components without writing a single line of JS code

+-Tabs and Tabbed Navigation: Objectives and Outcomes

+    +Design a tabbed navigation for your content

+    +Use tab panes to organize the content and navigate the content using tabbed navigation